What is a customer journey map?

 Step 5.
 Fill in the finer details

-Start off general and then narrow down to the finer details.
-To make your map actionable, it should identify both positive and negative customer emotions throughout their journey and put them in context of customer behaviours, goals, and expectations.
-Remember, your chosen persona coupled with the quantitative and qualitative research you gathered in Step 1 should be your paramount guide.
+Start general and then narrow down to the finer details.
+To make your map actionable, it should identify both positive and negative customer emotions throughout their journey and put them in the context of customer behaviours, goals, and expectations.
+Remember, your chosen persona, coupled with the quantitative and qualitative research you gathered in Step 1, should be your paramount guide.

 Tips and reminders

 - The aim is not to map out every nuance of a customer experience.
-It's important to capture as best you can every step of the customer journey, however bear in mind that too many stages will make your map too complex and impractical.
+It's crucial to capture as best you can every step of the customer journey; however, bear in mind that too many stages will make your map too complicated and impractical.

-- Use examples as inspiration not as set templates.
+- Use examples as inspiration, not as templates.
 Your customer journey map can take any form you wish and be as simple or detailed as you want.
 It all depends on the context and your business goals.

-- Have a good mix of people involved in the creation process.
+- Have the right mix of people involved in the creation process.
 Part of the value behind the map comes from the process of creating it.
 When an employee contributes to the creation, it pushes them to think deeply about the customer's perspective and how to improve CX.